 One video away from a $4,000 kitchen claim…

-More business means more money — that is a pretty simple equation.
-Earlier, we talked about how automation saves 30 minutes a day, if not more!
-30 minutes a day is at least 10 hours a month.
+More business means more money — that’s a pretty simple equation.
+Earlier, we talked about how the simplest of automations can save you 30 minutes daily, which ends up being at least 10 hours a month.
 10 hours that could be spent finding new jobs or communicating with leads.

 Everyone is trying to get ahead.
 These days, there are whole conferences devoted to how to play the system to game people into working with your company.
-Having a clean concise funnel of information and documentation is the best way to accumulate future business.
+A clean, concise funnel of information and documentation is the best way to accumulate future business.

 Finding a contractor can be a complicated and stressful job for a consumer.
 There is a lack of trust in most consumers’ minds.
 Providing a simple, clean, and enjoyable experience from the first Google search will almost guarantee more business.